joshbegley/nyt-latest/previous.md

 `Lebanese health officials say that 31 health workers have been killed by Israeli strikes.
 Israel claimed, without evidence, that Hezbollah has been using ambulances and medical facilities.`\
 https://nytimes.com/2026/03/14/world/middleeast/lebanon-medical-workers-killed.html

-**Chelsea's centre-circle ritual is winding up opponents, fans – and now even referees are involved**\
+**Chelsea's centre-circle ritual is winding up opponents, fans – and now referees are involved**\
 `Chelsea have been doing their huddle over the match ball since the game at Napoli in January and now officials are starting to intervene`\
 https://nytimes.com/athletic/7098878/2026/03/14/chelsea-centre-circle-ritual-huddle/